-This form allows you to withdraw your provident fund balance after quitting your job, superannuation, termination or at the time of retirement.
-Under no circumstances, can any establishment or organization can stop you from withdrawing from your provident fund balance .
+This form allows you to withdraw your PF balance after quitting your job, superannuation, termination or at the time of retirement.
+Under no circumstances, can any establishment or organization can stop you from withdrawing from your provident fund balance. .

 The form requires you to fill in the following details: